Mawangdui Silk Texts

 The Mawangdui Silk Texts (马王堆帛书 (馬王堆帛書, Mǎwángduī Bóshū)) are Chinese philosophical and medical works written on silk which were discovered at the Mawangdui site in Changsha, Hunan, in 1973.
-They include some of the earliest attested manuscripts of existing texts (such as the I Ching), two copies of the Tao Te Ching, a copy of Zhan Guo Ce, works by Gan De and Shi Shen and previously unknown medical texts, such as Wushi'er Bingfang (Prescriptions for Fifty-Two Ailments).
+They include some of the earliest attested manuscripts of existing texts (such as the I Ching), two copies of the Tao Te Ching, a copy of Zhan Guo Ce, works by Gan De and Shi Shen, and previously unknown medical texts such as Wushi'er Bingfang (Prescriptions for Fifty-Two Ailments).
 Scholars arranged them into 28 types of silk books.
-Their approximately 120,000 words cover military strategy, mathematics, cartography and the six classical arts: ritual, music, archery, horsemanship, writing and arithmetic.
+Their approximately 120,000 words cover military strategy, mathematics, cartography, and the six classical arts: ritual, music, archery, horsemanship, writing, and arithmetic.

 Overview

 The texts were buried in tomb number three at Mawangdui (which was sealed in 168 BC), and were hidden until their late-20th-century discovery.
-Some were previously known only by title, and others are previously unknown commentaries on the I Ching attributed to Confucius.
+Some were previously known only by title, and others are previously unknown commentaries on the I Ching.
 In general, they follow the same sequence as the received versions, which were passed down by copying and recopying texts collected and collated during the fifth century AD.
 However, in some important aspects they differ noticeably from the received texts known before their discovery.